phaag/nfdump/README.md

 [![Build Status](https://github.com/phaag/nfdump/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/phaag/nfdump/actions/workflows/c-cpp.yml)

-nfdump is a collection of tools for collecting, storing, processing, and analysing NetFlow, IPFIX, sFlow, and packet-capture data.
+nfdump is a collection of tools for collecting, storing, processing, and analyzing NetFlow, IPFIX, sFlow, and packet-capture data.
 Nfdump supports advanced [filtering](https://gist.github.com/phaag/06369bed7f39f97e1de51b1b0f5bc29a#file-cheatsheet-md), aggregation, and enrichment (geolocation, AS, Tor) of flow data with a focus on efficiency, flexibility, and extensibility.

-The 1.8.x branch is the next major generation of nfdump.
+The 1.8.x branch (codename "Colibri") is the next major generation of nfdump: a modern file format and runtime, secure collector-to-collector forwarding, and richer packet-derived flow decoding.
+It keeps the familiar collection and query workflow while giving operators a practical path to higher-volume and more security-conscious deployments.

 > [!WARNING]
 > **Public beta.** 1.8.x has substantial internal and on-disk format changes.